-Best SD Cards For Chromebooks
+Best SD Cards for Chromebooks in 2018

 With a maximum rated read speed of up to 95MB/s and write speeds of up to 60MB/s, this half-height card is fast enough for downloading large files, and with its three capacity options, you can choose just the amount you need (and the price, too).

-If you don't want to or can't use a microSD card, the Transcend JetDrive may be the card for you.
+These aren't cheap — the 64GB model is around $50, but If you don't want to or can't use a microSD card, the Transcend JetDrive may be the card for you.

 Shortening microSD adapter

 If you have a fast microSD-card or want to buy a new one in your Chromebook, you can get a half-height adapter to keep things from hanging out of the side too far.
 Originally designed for use in a Raspberry Pi, these adapters from Adafruit work exactly the same as any high-quality full-sized adapter.
-There's just less hanging out to snap on things.
+There's just less hanging out to snag on things.
+Best of all, they're only $9.

 An alternative